 Victor Haskins is a visionary, world-class trumpet and electronic wind instrument (EWI) player, improviser, composer/arranger, bandleader, interdisciplinary collaborator, and educator.
 As an artist, Victor seeks to be an advocate for, and a practitioner of, passionate and creative thought, activity, and existence, especially through (but certainly not limited to) situations involving, or based upon, the art of improvisation in its many forms.

-Victor brings a one-of-a-kind, unique spirit and perspective to all that he does in life.
-This worldly approach to life is a result of growing up in a variety of diverse settings in Asia and Africa as a young boy, and traveling extensively (which continues to the present day).
-Through music, Victor is able to synthesize his thoughts and experiences into audible emotions and sonic stories to connect with audiences.
-His compositions and improvisations never cease to elude the expectations of listeners, thus providing a constant stream of interest and excitement--all possible because of a foundation of meticulous, originally-conceived logic, and an open mind.
-The only predictable aspect of Victor's music is the clear message forged into the hearts and minds of listeners.
+Victor brings a one-of-a-kind spirit and perspective to all that he does.
+His worldly, empathetic, culturally astute approach to living is a result of growing up in a variety of diverse settings in Asia and Africa and traveling extensively (which continues through the present day).
+Through music, Haskins is able to synthesize his thoughts and experiences into audible emotions and sonic stories to connect with audiences.

 Victor holds a Jazz Studies/Performance degree from Virginia Commonwealth University where he completed the 4-year music program in only 3 years (the first and only person to ever accomplish this feat).

 Victor is proud to be sponsored by Eclipse Trumpets, and Denis Wick mouthpieces.
 As a Denis Wick Artist, Victor plays exclusively on Denis Wick trumpet, cornet, and flugelhorn mouthpieces.
 Victor also plays a handcrafted, custom cornet from Eclipse Trumpets.